-Except for GASB 87, the implementation of the above GASB Statements and other authoritative guidance did not have a material effect on the Department's financial statements.
+The implementation of the above GASB Statements and other authoritative guidance did not have a material effect on the Department's financial statements.

 B. Explanations of Reconciling Items of the Balance Sheet of Governmental Funds to the Statement of Net Position